KCL-Health-NLP/las_uncons/README.md

 # Introduction

-This repository accompanies our IMJI submission titled "Enhancing predictions of patient conveyance using emergency call handler free text notes for unconscious and fainting incidents reported to the London Ambulance Service"
+This repository accompanies our IMJI submission titled "Enhancing predictions of patient conveyance using emergency call handler free text notes for unconscious and fainting incidents reported to the London Ambulance Service".

-The file las_uncon_pub.ipynb contains all of the code used for the project
+The file las_uncon_pub.ipynb contains the code used for the analysis.

 # Package versions

-Python 3.6 and the following packages were used in the analysis
+Python 3.6 and the following packages were used:

 numpy 1.15.4
 pandas 0.23.4